buildtesters/buildtest/docs/command_line_tutorial.rst

 Querying Test Report
 -----------------------

-buildtest will keep track of all tests in a report file (JSON) that can be used to display content of all test runs and query metadata specific to test.
+Buildtest will keep track of all tests in a report file (JSON) that can be used to display content of all test runs and query metadata specific to test.
 To fetch all test runs you can use ``buildtest report`` command which will displays output in a table format.